-Measures That Ensure Employee Health and Safety
+Ensure Employee Health and Safety

+Partnerships to

-Expansion of Win-Win Partnerships to Share Growth Samsung Electronics has long invested in global corporate citizenship.
+Samsung Electronics has long invested in global corporate citizenship.
 We continually investigate ways to grow together, care for local communities, protect the planet, ensure safe workplaces and support business partners for mutual benefit.
 We put the results of study into action.
 We are connected with everyone around the world who dreams of being a good neighbor and trustworthy companion as we create a better world.